How to Actually Set your Yoga Class Prices: A Comprehensive Guide

 2. Instructor qualifications

-You and your staff’s experience and qualification should also always be considered.
+You and your staff’s experience and qualifications should also always be considered.
 The rates you charge now will not be the rates you might charge 5 years down the line, because as time goes on, you will become a more seasoned instructor.
 The more educated you are in your craft, the higher you can raise your prices for your yoga studio (for the same incurred costs!)

 The more experience you have, the more students will have trust in you and will be attracted to your services and studio.
 You cannot undermine your expertise and should be charging accordingly.